This article originally published in November 2019 has been updated following the UK general election in December.

 The European Union’s guidelines on negotiating trade agreements say “reaching an agreement usually takes several years”, and involves over 30 stages.

 These include interaction in the negotiating and decision-making process between the European Commission (the EU’s executive or civil service), the European Council (representing national governments), and the European Parliament (elected MEPs).

-As well as trade, future UK-EU relations on other matters will also have to be negotiated in this timeframe – including security, science and education.
+As well as trade, future UK-EU relations on other matters will also have to be negotiated – including security, data sharing, science and education.